tinyx3k/ransomware.live/docs/profiles.md

 ## midas

-_ Description :_
-This malware written in C# is a variant of the Thanos ransomware family and emerged in October 2021 and is obfuscated using SmartAssembly.
+>This malware written in C# is a variant of the Thanos ransomware family and emerged in October 2021 and is obfuscated using SmartAssembly.
 In 2022, ThreatLabz analysed a report of Midas ransomware was slowly deployed over a two month period (ZScaler).
 This ransomware features also its own data leak site as part of its double extortion strategy.

 | title | available | version | last visit | fqdn | screen
 |---|---|---|---|---|---|